Advanced templates

 For questions regarding the format, check python strftime-and-strptime-format-codes.

-For a deep dive into timestamps, time zones and Tinybird, see this guide on best practices for working with timestamps.
+For a deep dive into timestamps, time zones and Tinybird, see the docs on working with time.

 date_diff_in_seconds function